 About the Careers Team

-The Trusts Careers Leaders are gaining a Level 6 Careers Leader qualification to enable them to implement an ambitious and effective careers programme that engages the whole school, is embedded in the schools culture and provides inspiration and motivation for students about their future.
+The Trust’s Careers Leaders are gaining a Level 6 Careers Leader qualification to enable them to implement an ambitious and effective careers programme that engages the whole school, is embedded in the schools culture and provides inspiration and motivation for students about their future.
 The careers programme is evaluated every three years for effectiveness and outcome.